Central Park birder Christian Cooper on being 'a Black man in the natural world'

 COOPER: The wildlife, the plantings - it's a sensitive area.
 I don't know if you've ever seen a dog run, but nothing grows there.
 And that's because, you know, the constant foot traffic from dogs tears up the turf.
 You know, and you can't blame dogs for that.
 Dogs are just being dogs.
 But in a city like New York, where there are so many people concentrated in one area and their pets concentrated in one area, it means that there's a concentration of dogs going through that, if they were off the leash, the habitat wouldn't stand a chance.
 And then on top of that, the wildlife wouldn't stand a chance.

 GROSS: OK.
 So on that famous Memorial Day of 2020 - I should say infamous - first you saw a dog unleashed.
 Then you saw the woman who turned out to be Amy Cooper, no relation to you.
-So you told Amy Cooper, the woman, I should say, the white woman, whose dog was unleashed, and you told her the dog needs to be leashed.
+So you told Amy Cooper, the woman - I should say, the white woman - whose dog was unleashed.
+And you told her the dog needs to be leashed.
 And you pointed to a sign saying that the dog needs to be leashed.
-Just to refresh everybody's memory, described the dialogue that you had with her.
+Just to refresh everybody's memory, describe the dialogue that you had with her.

 GROSS: OK.
 OK.